 I am a consultant for Westside High School's policy team, mainly working with Westside SK and Westside RY.

-In addition, I currently coach Trinity Valley KK, Coppell VS, Plano West DJ, Lindale PP, Garland LY, Memorial DX, Newsome DB, Westlake AK, *inhale* Mount Pleasant RP, Cooper City NR, Cardinal Gibbons RS, and George Ranch NS in LD.
+In addition, I currently coach Trinity Valley KK, Coppell VS, Plano West DJ, Lindale PP, Garland LY, Live Oak RS, Westlake AK, *inhale* Mount Pleasant RP, Cooper City NR, Los Altos BF, Northview YS and Cardinal Gibbons RS in LD.

-I have a personal friendship with Plano West NG, so I conflict him too.
+I have a personal friendship with Plano East NG, so I conflict him too.

 I graduated from Jack C Hays HS in 2019.